mikey-t/swig/docs/SwigSupplementalDocumentation.md

 npm run swig yourTask
 ```

-Or if you really like npm aliases and have lots of them and want to document each dev automation task in your package.json, you might alias individual tasks like this:
+Or if you really like npm aliases for each individual task, then you could do something like this:

 ```json
 "scripts": {